Sociology of scientific and technical controversies

 1. History of science and objectivity

-1. Accompaniment in the documentary study of controversies
+1. Support for documentary studies of controversies

 1. Survey strategy and qualitative methods

-1. Uncertainties and unaccomplished sciences.
+1. Uncertainties and unfinished science.

-1. The extension of research collectives: experts and laymen
+1. Expanding research groups: experts and laymen

 1. Introduction to quantitative methods

-1. Scientific issues in the public debate
+1. Scientific issues in public debate

 1. Introduction to quantitative methods (continued)